corey-richardson/yelverton-bowmen-scoreboard/README.md

 - [Bootstrap](https://getbootstrap.com/)
 - [jQuery](https://jquery.com/)

-As this web application is likely to be used offline, these can't be downloading via http.
-As such, I have included the files in the `lib` directory.
+As this web application is likely to be used offline, these can't be downloaded via http.
+As such, I have directly included the files in the `lib` directory.
 This means the application can be used without internet access.

 ![Visual Studio Code](https://img.shields.io/badge/Visual%20Studio%20Code-0078d7.svg?style=for-the-badge&logo=visual-studio-code&logoColor=white)